PyleaMUN Logo

 AMENDMENTS

 Delegates can also propose amendments, or changes, to the resolution.
 Once debate time on an amendment or resolution ends, the committee proceeds to the voting procedure.
-Delegates vote by raising their placards to indicate "in favor," "against," or "abstain."
-Co-submitters are not obligated to vote in favor of the resolution---they are simply supporting its discussion Amendments
+Delegates vote by raising their placards to indicate "in favour," "against," or "abstain."
+Co-submitters are not obligated to vote in favour of the resolution—they are simply supporting its discussion.

 Amendments are used to modify draft resolutions.
 An amendment is a written proposal that adds, removes, or alters an operative clause (note: preambulatory clauses cannot be amended).
 The purpose of amendments is to build broader consensus by refining the resolution's content.